2019 Symposium is scheduled for March 9 and 10, 2019 University Massachusetts Boston.

 The following was for 2017.
-Please check back later for 2019 symposium schedule and details.
+Please check back later for 2019 registration details.

 University of Massachusetts, Boston

 Sponsored by the Marion Bermuda Cruising Yacht Race

 In conjunction with the Marblehead to Halifax Ocean Race

 Safety at Sea Symposium